WD1CKS/706Face/docs/Pico Connections.md

 The 8VDC line almost certainly doesn't provide enough power to run everything we plan, so we'll want to use the 13.8VDC output on the ACC port.
-We'll want to buck down to 5V, and drive the pico LDO from that.
+We'll want to buck down to 5V, and drive the pico VSYS from that through a schottky diode.

 ## Head unit connector on radio